-According to a recent trend report from Pinterest, search for beer garden parties leaped an astounding 638 percent year-over-year.
-Those not fortunate enough to live near such world-class beer gardens as Hofbrauhaus in Munich, or even a stateside replica like Bohemian Hall and Beer Garden in Queens, N.Y., can take matters into their own hands.
+Those of us who yearn for such world-class beer gardens as Hofbrauhaus in Munich, or even a stateside replica like Bohemian Hall and Beer Garden in Queens, N.Y., can take matters into their own hands.
 All it takes is some picnic tables, pretzels, beer-braised brats, and a few other bier-friendly accessories.

-With summer hanging on for another few weeks and Oktoberfest fast approaching, we’ve created this handy guide to getting your Frühschoppen on, beer garden style.
-There’s just one thing — please invite us when you do it.
+With summer hanging on for another few weeks and fall fast approaching, we’ve created this handy guide to getting your Frühschoppen on, beer garden style.

 Picnic tables are key to the beer garden aesthetic.
 Ideally, you’ll have long, communal centerfold (ahem, beer pong) tables of some kind.
 The communal nature is essential to the beer garden vibe: In Germany as well as here in the U.S., beer gardens were established as family-friendly community gathering places.